 But with today’s tectonic shifts in the workforce, state policymakers are weighing which benefits should follow workers from job to job, along with eligibility, funding and administration considerations.
 Meanwhile, industry leaders are stepping into the breach with new products that leverage fintech and behavioral economics, and institutional innovators are thinking through new models for worker organization and benefit structures.

 What combination of workers’ compensation, unemployment insurance, retirement benefits, paid leave, health insurance, and workforce development opportunities, such as skills training or education, should be deployed to support gig workers?
 Should benefits be individualized, e.g., stipends to offset health insurance costs; privatized, e.g., occupational hazard insurance; and elective; e.g., requiring workers to opt-in and/or direct funds toward the benefits they value most?
 Or should they more closely resemble the suite of benefits that has historically characterized employer-employee relationships?

 Who exactly should be eligible to receive these benefits?
 How should worker organizing rights, classification issues, and other legal protections be addressed in this context?
 And what are the appropriate roles of government actors, businesses, customers and workers in paying for and administering these programs?

-Since 2018, state lawmakers in at least nine states—Alabama, California, Connecticut, Georgia, Massachusetts, New Jersey, New York, Washington and Vermont—have introduced legislation that would establish portable benefits programs for gig workers, create funds to foster innovative experimentation in this area, or study attendant issues.
+- Since 2018, state lawmakers in at least nine states have introduced legislation that would establish portable benefits programs for gig workers, create funds to foster innovative experimentation in this area, or study related issues.